phamelink/katacoda-scenarios/secure-server-tutorial/step4.md

 ### Security measures we will implement

 On most systems, the default configuration for SSH is to allow password authentication.
 This means that when you try and connect to a host, you type in the password for that user you want to log in as, and you get in.
 Password authentication can be practical.
 It's easy to use from anywhere since no setup is required.
 However, this comes at a cost.
-Brute forcing methods can be applied to try and gain access and if a user doesn't choose a strong password then it is very likely an attacker will succeed.
-The better alternative is thus to use SSH key pairs.
+Brute forcing methods can be applied to try and gain access and if a user doesn't choose a **strong password** then it is very likely an attacker will succeed.
+Of course The better alternative is thus to use SSH key pairs.

 SSH key pairs are a set of asymmetric keys used to authenticate a user.
 A user generates a pair of keys on their personal computer, then the public key that was generated is added to a list of authorized keys on the host.
 This will allow a user to authenticate themselves without having to type in a password and will be more secure than using passwords because they are much harder to break.